cosmic-microwave-bg/FLattice/README.md

 # FLattice

 Updated on January 28th, 2020 ver.
-0.0.1
+0.0.2

-Add the "initial_amplitude" parameter to parameter.json so that we can set initial amplitude of fields easily.
+Add the "initial_velocity" parameter to parameter.json so that we can set initial velocity of fields easily.

 ---